scala/scala3/docs/docs/reference/contextual-repr/instance-defs.md

 ```scala
 repr ctx of ExecutionContext = new ForkJoinPool()
 ```
-This creates a representative `ctx` of type `ExecutionContext` that resolves to the right hand side `new ForkJoinPool()`.
-The first time a representative of `ExecutionContext` is demanded, a new `ForkJoinPool` is created, which is then returned for this and all subsequent accesses to `ctx`.
+This creates a repreentative `global` of type `ExecutionContext` that resolves to the right hand side `new ForkJoinPool()`.
+The first time `global` is accessed, a new `ForkJoinPool` is created, which is then returned for this and all subsequent accesses to `global`.

 Alias representatives can be anonymous, e.g.
 ```scala